jakehao-hl/StudyDaily/README.md

-#simple examples fro daily study
+simple examples for daily study
-just for success